 “Locast is simply Aereo 2.0, a business built on illegally using broadcaster content….
 We are confident that like Aereo before it, Locast will be found in violation of the law and shut down.”

 Because of this, Locast.org is soliciting help from their users as they prepare for their court case.
 They want to have users of their service to write up reviews and testimonials so that they can submit them to the court and the court can consider how Locast is serving communities.
+With Go Live streaming services australia you can work on production, your products and more.
 They want to hear from those that are experiencing the following:

 – Why you can’t get an over-the-air signal.